cfengine/documentation/guide/faq/enterprise-report-collection.markdown

 900
 ```

+Note: It's called "blueHostHorizon" because older versions of Mission Portal
+would turn these hosts to a blue color as an indication of "hypoxia" (lack
+of oxygen, where oxygen is access to latest policy) to indicate a health issue.

 **See Also**: `Enterprise API Reference`, `Enterprise API Examples`, [Enterprise Settings][Settings#preferences]

 ## Are there supposed to be so many cf-consumer processes?